awsdocs/aws-freertos-docs/doc_source/get-started-freertos-thing.md

    This policy grants the following permissions:
 `iot:Connect`
-Grants your device the permission to connect to the AWS IoT message broker\.
+Grants your device the permission to connect to the AWS IoT message broker with any client ID\.
 `iot:Publish`
-Grants your device the permission to publish an MQTT message on the `freertos/demos/echo` MQTT topic\.
+Grants your device the permission to publish an MQTT message on any MQTT topic\.
 `iot:Subscribe`
-Grants your device the permission to subscribe to the `freertos/demos/echo` MQTT topic filter\.
+Grants your device the permission to subscribe to any MQTT topic filter\.
 `iot:Receive`
-Grants your device the permission to receive messages from the AWS IoT message broker\.
+Grants your device the permission to receive messages from the AWS IoT message broker on any MQTT topic\.

 1. Choose **Create**\.